sekvanto/par/README.md

 # TODO

 ☑  Add Huffman coding support\
+☑  Modify program structure, rewrite it from Java to C\
 ▢  Add adaptive Huffman coding (efficient for images), LZW\
-▢  Modify program structure, in particular reduce the usage of static methods/fields\
 ▢  Reduce size of archive heading\
 ▢  Add support for multithreading

 # Architecture/technical details

-Currently, the program is based on module-like architecture (mostly built on static methods).
-The main supported compression algorithm is Huffman coding, however a couple of other more efficient algorithms will be added in the future.
+Currently, the main supported compression algorithm is Huffman coding, however a couple of other more efficient algorithms will be added in the future.
 Each compressed file has a heading of the following structure:

 | Size in bytes | Name | Field description |
 | --- | --- | --- |